MrTriggerMcFragger/Blueteeth/README.md

 # Blueteeth
-A2DP Multiplexer, a hardware solution to a software problem
+A2DP Splitter, a hardware solution to a software problem

 ## Table of contents
 - [Project Directories](#project-directories)